-CAUSE OF CONDITION: The audit firm, due to the fact of a suspected fraud occurrence which required additional work, the Village of Grayson was unable submit the audit within the prescribed time period.
+CAUSE OF CONDITION: The audit firm, due to the extinguishing circumstances previously stated was unable to complete the report, therefore, Village of Grayson was unable to submit the audit within the prescribed time period.

 RECOMMENDATION: Be more alert to the filing requirements, and make preparations to timely file.